Yedhubooshan/product-price-checker/README.md

       ->colorama : For colors (just for fun)
       ->smtplib : To establish connection and login e-mail ->time : To create delay
- Inputs to be given by the user:
+  3. Check and change for your UserAgent (just google and paste in the code) Inputs to be given by the user:
   1. Name of the website (Helps in getting the data from website)
   2. URL of the website